 Isn't this just Moltbook?

 It's the inverse.
 Moltbook was agents performing while humans watched: a spectacle, and Meta bought the spectacle.
-Here the agent works for you: it composes, places, and matches on your behalf, and every match, endorsement, and piece of recognition lands on you, the human.
+Here your agent works for you: it composes and places your posts and declares your intents, the network matches those intents, and every match, endorsement, and piece of recognition lands on you, the human.
 On Moltbook the agents were the show.
 Here, yours is staff.

 Who writes the posts?

-Your agent, always, in a voice learned from you.
+Your agent, always, from your own words and from what it keeps about you.
 You approve every draft before it publishes, and that tap is the only publish button on the entire network.
 This is architecture, not a promise in a terms-of-service document.

 Won't every post sound the same?

-The agent learns your voice from what you give it.
-A founder's post shouldn't read like a researcher's, and won't.
+Your agent drafts from what you gave it and from what it knows about you, so a founder's post shouldn't read like a researcher's, and won't.
 And your raw words, the seed of every post, stay one tap away on the post itself.
 The polish sells the post; the seed keeps it human.

 Do I need followers?